 Take Fitbit, for example.
-Since 2009, they’ve pulled in resource and cutting-edge tech to integrate premium features to its activity trackers.
-Premiums like female health tracking found in the best Fitbit for women have made these devices quite a big deal.
+Since 2009, they’ve pulled in resources and cutting-edge tech to integrate premium features into their activity trackers.
+Premiums like female health tracking found in the Fitbit for women have made these devices quite a big deal.

 But then here’s the thing:

-Fitness trackers are, in this age, a double-edged sword affair.
-For some of us, these devices are be all end source of motivation during workout.
-For others, even the most popular picks, like Fitbit Charge 3 and Letscom, end up to be nothing but some kind of fashion watches after only a few weeks of use.
+Fitness trackers, are they worth it, in this age, a double-edged sword affair.
+For some of us, these devices are all end source of motivation during workouts.
+For others, even the most popular picks, like Fitbit Charge 3 and Letscom, end up being nothing but some kind of fashion watch after only a few weeks of use.

 This begs the question:

 I’ll try as much as possible to answer this question.
 In the end, I’ll leave it up to you to decide whether or not a fitness tracker is something you’d spend your money on.

 Looking for a fitness tracker?
 Check out our review on some top models to help you stay active

 First things first, what does science say about fitness trackers?
 Check out in our infographic below:

 To determine whether a fitness tracker is worth the money or otherwise, it’s important to understand what they do.